Karaborg/My-Docker-Notes/README.md

 ## To Start
 > If you are using `Linux`, you should install docker compose separately by following the [Install Docker Compose](https://docs.docker.com/compose/install/) page.

 We will first create a `yaml`/`yml` file named `docker-compose` on our root directory.
-So at the end, we will have a `docker-compose.yaml` file.
+So in the end, we will have a `docker-compose.yaml` file.

 In this file, we will be using a different syntax.
 And this file has some required parameters.
-Such as, `version` and `services`.
-These parameters are special, you do not want to shorten or modify the name, it should be just as it is.
+Such as; `version` and `services`.
+These parameters are special, you do not want to shorten or modify the name, and it should be just as it is.

 It is also important to check your blanks.
-Imagine as a JSON file without brackets.
+Imagine it as a JSON file without brackets.

 > At this point, it would be very helpfull to add `Docker` extension on your IDE because, it will help you while writing.